 - Restaurant supply stores often are open to the public.

-- Check prices in your supermarket’s natural foods section.
-I buy spices, rolled oats, cornmeal and other bulk goods at substantial discounts.
+- Check prices in your supermarket’s natural foods section for spices, rolled oats, cornmeal and other bulk goods at substantial discounts.

-- “Ethnic” markets typically feature larger-sized options, especially for staples like rice and beans.
+- “Ethnic” markets often feature larger-sized options, especially for staples like rice and beans.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.